Maize-Genetics-and-Genomics-Database/PanEffect/README.md

 ## Variant effect heat maps for a reference genome

-Download and install the tool esm-variants from github: https://github.com/ntranoslab/esm-variants and run the following command.
+Clone and install the tool esm-variants from github: https://github.com/ntranoslab/esm-variants and run the following command.

 Run esm-variants on your protein FASTA file (see examples) and save it to a CSV file:
 ```bash